PashkevichAL/My-Minecraft-pre-alpha-java-/README.md

 First of all:
 1. Learn the basics of programming on java.
-2. Get at least basics knowledge of gamedev.
+2. Get basics knowledge of gamedev.
 3. Create a pre-classic version.

 After completing this tasks I will start move gradually to working on the pre-alpha version.